UCSD-RHC-Lab/GARRY/README.md

     3. `source ~/catkin_ws/devel/setup.bash`
        * This will make sure all ROS packages, including `garry_ros`, can be found by the system.
 5. Now when you create new tabs/windows, the environment variables should stay consistent (no need to re-do steps 2-4).
-6. Navigate to the scripts folder then run `chmod +x` to make your python file (x) executable.
+6. Navigate to the `scripts` folder then run `chmod +x *.py` to make all of the Python files executable with the `x` permission.
 7. Finally, to install Rosbridge, run `sudo apt-get install ros-<rosdistro>-rosbridge-server`.
    1. Next, run `source ~/catkin_ws/devel/setup.bash`.
-   2. To launch the file, run `roslaunch rosbridge_server rosbridge_websocket.launch`.
+   2. To launch the websocket server, run `roslaunch rosbridge_server rosbridge_websocket.launch`.

 You can now get started looking through the code!